Green Bay Packers Vs. Atlanta Falcons 2017 NFC Championship Preview, TV Schedule, Prediction

 Not only is Green Bay riding an eight-game winning streak into the 2017 NFC Championship, but Atlanta is on its own five-game winning streak.

 Another theme of the playoffs: Rematches.
-The Falcons and Packers met up on October 30 and Atlanta came out on top by the score of 33-32.
-In that high-scoring affair, Rodgers and Ryan combined for seven passing touchdowns (Rodgers had four and Ryan had three) — just in case fans were wondering.
+The Falcons and Packers met up on October 30, and Atlanta came out on top by the score of 33-32.
+In that high-scoring affair, Rodgers and Ryan combined for seven passing touchdowns (Rodgers had four, and Ryan had three) — just in case fans were wondering.

 One might be wondering how these teams got here.
 In other words, what have their playoff journeys looked like thus far.